 When you troubleshoot problems that occur when you use a solution or application that's built by using SQL Server, Microsoft Support will try to isolate the cause of the problem to the specific software or hardware layer source.
 The problem might be either in the SQL Server software or the operating system components that SQL Server interacts with.
 If the problem is in SQL Server, Microsoft Support will provide appropriate resolution and application workarounds for the problem.
 If the problem is in the operating system behavior, Microsoft Support will refer you to the operating system vendor for follow up and resolution.
 For supported operating systems, Microsoft Support will collaborate with the operating system support vendor to give you a commercially workable resolution.

-Before you deploy SQL Server on a specific version of an operating system, check the product documentation for SQL Server and also the operating system vendor about support requirements for the whole solution that you're building to make sure that the different components that are involved are compatible and supported.
+Before you deploy SQL Server on a specific version of an operating system, check the product documentation for SQL Server and also check with the operating system vendor about support requirements for the whole solution that you're building to make sure that the different components that are involved are compatible and supported.

 Please contact the operating system vendor about the support policies that apply to the additional support policies for virtualization, storage, and hardware layers.